clairefan816/game-coding-challenge/README.md

 and the ready components offered by Spring can be used to develop a flexible and loosely coupled web application.

-The main REST APIS developed in the application serves for main functionalities of this game, including creating new game, retrieving a game, and checking game results.
+The main REST APIS developed in the application serves for the main functionalities of this game, including creating a new game, retrieving a game, and checking game results.

 Here are the three main endpoint URLs:
 ```URL